Great Britain women's Olympic football team: Results

+Paris 2024

+As with 2020, England (as the highest ranked home nation) were made responsible for Great Britain's qualification for the Olympics.
+Unlike 2020, European qualification was not based on the World Cup (in which England finished runners-up) but on the inaugural edition of the Nations League.
+England and Scotland were drawn in the same Nations League group, which created a potential conflict of interest for the Scottish players.
+On 20 September 2023, England manager Sarina Wiegman was announced as manager of Team GB assuming qualification for the tournament.
+Team GB were eliminated from qualifying contention after England finished as runners-up to the Netherlands on goal difference in the Nations League group.

 Team image

 Crest

 The IOC governing body prohibits the use of any crests attributed to specific football associations or federations as they are seen to represent separate commercial interests rather than the nations.
 Where teams would normally use association crests they instead use the emblems of their respective national Olympic associations.
 Great Britain women's Olympic football team wears the logo of Team GB.
 The crest features the head of a lion, a traditional animal in British heraldry that forms part of the Royal coat of arms.
 The lion's blue and red mane is stylised to create a Union Jack.
 Beneath the lion is the Team GB wordmark which was developed in 1996 as a way of better unifying British athletes from all sports under one clearly defined sporting brand.
 Below the wordmark are the Olympic rings.

 Kits

 Both the 2012 and 2020 kits were supplied by Adidas, the licensed sportswear partners of Team GB since 1984.
 They are part of the larger collection of uniforms designed for British athletes across all sports for each individual Olympics.
 Stella McCartney designed the 2012 range.
 Adidas' in-house design team created the 2020 kits.